Berta Berkovich Kohút: Upper Tailoring Studio

-Because sewing in the studio ensured their relative safety, the seamstresses worked in the internal underground of Auschwitz to help other prisoners.
-Using external fabric suppliers as go-betweens for communications, the tailors kept prisoners informed of the progress of the war.
+Because sewing in the studio ensured their relative safety, the seamstresses worked in the internal underground of Auschwitz to help other inmates.
+Using external fabric suppliers as go-betweens for communications, the tailors kept inmates informed of the progress of the war.
 They also were able to get messages out of the camp.
 When the evacuation of the camp was ordered in 1945, the seamstresses gathered warm clothes before being marched across occupied Poland.
 Although the other family members did not survive, both Berta and Katka were saved by their sewing ability and employment in the tailoring studio.

 Family

 After the war, Berkovich married Leo Kohn Kohút, a writer who had lost his first wife in the camps.
 They initially lived in Bratislava for three years, and then moved to Czechoslovakia, where Kohút worked in the publishing house, Smena.
 They had two sons, Tom and Emil, who both relocated to Marin County, California.
 When Czechoslovakia was invaded in 1968, the couple moved to California to be near their children.